 - Air filters with MERV ratings 5-13 help eliminate animal dander and dust mite debris.
 These are also used in residential settings, particularly for homes with residents dealing with allergy issues or respiratory problems.

 - MERV ratings of 13-16 eliminate bacteria, auto emission particulates and smoke dust.
 The higher the MERV rating, the more the airflow is blocked.
 That said, it’s not always best to have the highest rated filter in your home.
 Ask your trusted HVAC professional before selecting a high MERV filter.

 Instead of using guesswork to determine when you need to change your air filters, you could install an air filter change indicator.
 Using an indicator will ensure that you’re not changing your filters too often or not frequently enough.

-For more expert advice about choosing the right air filters for your HVAC system or any other issues related to keeping your home comfortable, contact Sherlock Heating & Air Conditioning.
+For more expert advice about choosing the right air filters for your HVAC system or any other issues related to keeping your home comfortable, contact Sherlock Plumbing Heating & Air.
 We proudly serve homeowners in and around the San Diego area.